★ Ultimate guide to sms marketing ★

 Including a link to the web opt-in form in email marketing messages is another excellent way to reach new subscribers.

 Traditional media can also be used to drive subscribers.
-Include the keyword and short code in print ads, billboard and direct mail pieces with a call to action to opt in using their mobile device.
+Include the keyword and short code in print ads, billboard ads, and direct mail pieces with a call to action for people to opt in using their mobile device.

-For brick and mortar businesses like restaurants and retail stores, train your staff to build a mention of your text marketing campaign into the sales process at point of purchase.
-While interacting face to face, they can encourage customers to either opt-in with a paper form kept on hand at check-out or opt-in on their mobile phone.
+For brick-and-mortar businesses like restaurants and retail stores, train your staff to mention your text marketing campaign at the point of purchase.
+While interacting face to face, they can encourage customers to either opt in with a paper form kept on hand at checkout or opt in on their mobile phone.